 Welcome to St Leonards Church Brighton

-We continue to be a welcoming church, in this time of Corona Virus.
-Come, join us in our on-line church.
+We continue to be an open, diverse, welcoming church, in this time of Covid19.
+Come, join us on line.

 - Video Worship Services

 - Daily Reflections

 - Children/Family online. (click for children/families)